Welcome to Lanzarote cruise port! (Post updated: January 2024)

 Located in the north of Lanzarote, 28 km/17 miles (a 30-minute drive) from Lanzarote cruise port, Jameos del Agua is another popular natural attraction that you absolutely must visit!
 The word “jameos” refers to the large openings in a lava tube whose roof collapsed as the result of the last volcanic eruption.
 The whole complex of Jameos del Agua is the architectural masterpiece of the Spanish artist César Manrique who was born in Arrecife at the beginning of the 20th century.

 César Manrique wanted to put nature and art together, and he designed the artistic complex around two volcanic caves found on site.
-Jameos del Agua is his first center of art, culture, and tourism officially opened in 1977 and consists of unique volcanic tunnels and caverns featuring several attractions:
+Jameos del Agua is his first center of art, culture, and tourism officially opened in 1977 and consists of unique volcanic tunnels and caverns featuring several attractions such as a Subterranean salt lake, White Pool, Auditorium and La Casa de Los Volcanes.

 How to Get to Jameos del Agua from Lanzarote Cruise Port?

-- Rent a Car – Car rental is cheap, and the road from Arrecife to Jameos del Agua is good.
+- Car rental is cheap, and the road from Arrecife to Jameos del Agua is good.
 There is a parking lot in front of the complex.
 Make sure you have your driver’s license.
-Check out Lanzarote car rental deals

 - Book a private transfer to Jameos del Agua